Abha Clark takes a deep breath, crosses to the lectern and addresses the audience.

 What he’s sayin’ applies to this talk because unity and duality — self and other — are the bases of all identity.”

-Rain nods, flashing back home to “Uncle Trane.”
+Rain nods, remembering “Uncle Trane.”
 She called him that because Les helped John kick smack and was like a big brother to him.

-The room is filled with Asian and African musical instruments, a baby grand piano, an audiophile’s dream stereo component system, records, lots of books and a small altar.
+The room is filled with African and Asian musical instruments, a baby grand piano, an audiophile’s dream stereo component system, records, lots of books and a small altar.

-Rain, coming down the hall, looks into the room.
+Coming down the hall, Rain looks into the room.
+She starts to enter but doesn't want to intrude.

 Ravi Shankar, Coltrane and Les sit cross-legged on the carpet.
-Shankar is teaching Trane and Les how to play the sitar.
+Shankar is teaching Trane and Les how to play a sitar that's passed back and forth between them.

 Shankar doesn’t understand the rain-mother association but it resonates because just this morning he was sitting by a sunny hotel window, sipping chai and reading about RabindranathTagore's visit to the Soviet Union in 1930.